Vietnam.vn - Nền tảng quảng bá Việt Nam

 Passion in the palm of your hand

-One Sunday morning, I followed the offline meeting of the mini collection group at a coffee shop in Long Xuyen ward.
-What impressed me the most was the sight of tough men of different ages holding tiny “treasures” in their rough hands.
+One Sunday morning, I followed a gathering of miniature collectors at a cafe in Long Xuyen ward.
+What impressed me most was the sight of rugged men of various ages tenderly cradling tiny "treasures" in their rough hands.

 Báo An GiangBáo An Giang17/09/2025

-The art of “placement” from miniature items.
+The art of "arranging" miniature items.
 Photo: GIA KHÁNH

-Anyone who has ever approached the art of bonsai will understand that "the profession is also very elaborate".
-Not satisfied, the artisans like to "increase the difficulty" by reducing the size of the tree.
-Thus, mini and super mini bonsai were born.
+Anyone familiar with the art of bonsai will understand that "the hobby requires a lot of effort."
+Not satisfied with that, artisans like to "increase the difficulty" by reducing the size of the tree.
+Thus, mini and super-mini bonsai were born.
 "Normal or large bonsai trees have the advantage of being easy to care for and shape, but are difficult to transport.
-On the contrary, mini trees are very easy to transport, but extremely difficult to care for.
-Just imagine, they are bonsai trees in the shape of ancient trees, but fragile like newborn babies.
-If you "forget" to care for them for just one day, they will wither", Mr. Nguyen Dang (49 years old), living in Long Xuyen ward, began the story.
+Conversely, mini trees are very easy to transport, but extremely difficult to care for.
+Imagine them as bonsai trees in the shape of ancient trees, but as fragile as newborn babies.
+Just one day without care and they will wither," Mr. Nguyen Dang (49 years old), residing in Long Xuyen ward, began his story.

-Experts believe that growing a miniature tree with a survival rate of 30-50% is considered a success.
-There is no general answer or formula, each player needs to carefully study the characteristics of the tree, find many ways to keep the humidity as high as possible for them.
-Once they have grown and cared for it, they will think about showing it off at professional meetings, and about exchanging and exchanging.
-Mr. Dang shared: “Mainly, we meet to satisfy our passion and exchange, the economy is only secondary.
-In offline meetings like this, everyone brings out their VIP and “war” goods to display.
-If they are pleasing to the eye, they agree to share, sometimes the money from selling the tree is just enough to drink coffee.
-But there are also trees that are exchanged for millions or tens of millions of dong.”
+Experienced growers believe that achieving a 30-50% survival rate for miniature bonsai trees is already a success.
+There's no single answer or formula; each grower needs to carefully study the characteristics of their plant and find ways to maintain the highest possible humidity.
+Only after successfully growing and nurturing them do they think about showing them off at professional gatherings and engaging in exchanges.
+Mr. Dang shared: "Mainly, we meet to satisfy our passion and socialize; the economic aspect is secondary.
+At these offline events, everyone brings out their VIP, high-quality bonsai trees.
+If something catches their eye, they negotiate a price, sometimes just enough for coffee.
+But there are also trees that change hands for millions or tens of millions of dong."

-Among the group of people who play with bonsai of all kinds, Mr. Nguyen Cong Tram (53 years old), living in Binh Duc ward, is a veteran, having been attached to his garden for decades.
-Growing and selling bonsai helps him maintain his passion for caring for and shaping trees in general, and bonsai in particular.
-Last year, he saw a mai chieu thuy tree with large leaves and a long canopy, over 10 years old.
-What prompted him to buy a tiny bonsai pot for 2 million VND was the tree's mutant nature.
-“We evaluate trees using the criteria of “ancient - strange - beautiful”.
-“Ancient” is the age of the tree, “strange” is strange, unique, typically like the rough parts of this apricot tree.
-The base and each branch are all bumpy, looking very strange, only one in a thousand trees like this.
-“Beautiful” is the overall look, the tree creates a beautiful shape, attracting the viewer’s eyes.
-For me, the tree is not really complete, it needs 3 more years of care, at that time the tree can be sold for at least 20 million VND”, Mr. Tram analyzed.
+Among those who cultivate ornamental plants, Mr. Nguyen Cong Tram (53 years old), residing in Binh Duc ward, is a veteran, having been involved with his garden for over a decade.
+His profession of growing and selling ornamental plants helps him maintain his passion for caring for and shaping plants in general, and bonsai in particular.
+Last year, he saw a large-leaved, long-branched dwarf flowering tree, over 10 years old.
+What prompted him to buy the tiny bonsai pot for 2 million VND was the tree's unusual mutation.
+“We evaluate trees based on the criteria of ‘ancient, unique, and beautiful.’
+‘Ancient’ refers to the age of the tree, ‘unique’ refers to its unusual and distinctive features, such as the gnarled parts of this apricot tree.
+The base and each branch are gnarled and bumpy, giving it a very unusual appearance; only one in a thousand trees is like this.
+‘Beautiful’ refers to the overall shape of the tree, which is visually appealing and captivating.
+In my opinion, the tree is not yet perfect; it needs another three years of care, at which point it could fetch at least 20 million dong,” Mr. Tram explained.

-It is impossible to play mini bonsai simply because the tree needs a pot.
-The value of the tree will increase if it is planted in a beautiful pot.
-Therefore, most bonsai players will understand and be interested in collections of tree pots, especially ceramic ones.
-As Mr. Dang said, they pursue the art of "placement".
-Whether the tree has a soul or not, how poetic the masterpiece is, depends largely on the way each person places it.
-A single bonsai tree has its own beauty, but if photographed with a small, pretty cup, it will produce a different, harmonious beauty.
-Just like that, players are always creative, feeling the flow of art never runs out.
+It's impossible to simply cultivate miniature bonsai trees because they need pots.
+The value of a tree increases significantly when planted in a beautiful pot.
+Therefore, most bonsai enthusiasts are knowledgeable about and interested in collecting pots, especially ceramic ones.
+As Mr. Dang says, they pursue the art of "positioning and arranging."
+Whether a tree has soul or not, and how poetic the resulting masterpiece is, largely depends on how each person arranges and positions it.
+A solitary bonsai tree has its own unique beauty, but if photographed with a small, charming teacup, it creates a different, harmonious beauty.
+In this way, bonsai enthusiasts are always creative, feeling that the flow of art never ends.

-That is also the reason why Mr. Dang has dozens of miniature ceramic collections.
-Every time he goes somewhere, or attends an offline hobby group, he always "looks around" and looks for things that fit in the palm of his hand.
-After decades of collecting, he has ceramic tea sets from Vietnam, Thailand, Japan, England...
-They are only the size of a fingertip, but extremely sophisticated, sharp, and imbued with the identity of each country.
-Of course, their prices are not "mini" at all, in the millions.
-Even if you have money, you may not be able to buy them because they are no longer produced, not mass-produced, and become unique versions of themselves.
+That's also why Mr. Dang has dozens of miniature ceramic collections.
+Every time he goes somewhere, or attends a hobby group meetup, he always "looks around," searching for items that fit in the palm of his hand.
+After decades of collecting, he has amassed ceramic tea sets from Vietnam, Thailand, Japan, England, and more.
+They are only the size of a fingertip, but extremely exquisite, sharp, and distinctly representative of each country.
+Of course, their prices are anything but "mini," amounting to millions of Vietnamese dong.
+Even with money, you might not be able to buy them because they are no longer mass-produced, becoming unique, one-of-a-kind pieces.

-In the noisy space of the weekend coffee shop, I was afraid that the tiny art objects would be drowned out.
-But no, they still proudly appeared, admired by everyone from every angle.
-Anyone passing by the offline area would linger, ask questions, and take pictures.
-For Mr. Dang, Mr. Tram and those who participate in the hobby, just that alone makes them very happy.
-Art is breathed into the miniature world , then spread to the larger world, adding a little poetry to life.
+In the noisy atmosphere of the weekend café, I feared that the tiny art pieces would be overshadowed.
+But no, they remained proudly present, admired from every angle.
+Everyone passing by the offline area stopped to chat, ask questions, and take photos.
+For Mr. Dang, Mr. Tram, and the other participants in this hobby, that alone was enough to make them happy.
+Art was breathed into a miniature world , then spread into the wider world, adding a touch of poetry to life.

 GIA KHANH